mbleron/ExcelTable/README.md

 > As of version 1.3, ExcelTable can read password-encrypted files.

-> As of version 2.0, ExcelTable can read old 97-2003 Excel files (.xls)
+> As of version 2.0, ExcelTable can read old 97-2003 Excel files (.xls).

+> As od version 2.1, ExcelTable can read .xlsb files.

 ## Bug tracker